 A doctor can carry out a simple blood test to check a person’s thyroid hormone levels.
 Treatment for hypothyroidism involves taking synthetic thyroid hormones.
 These medications are safe and effective once a person takes the right dose.

-Hypothyroidism is a relatively common condition, affecting almost
+Hypothyroidism (underactive thyroid) is a relatively common condition, affecting almost

 Because thyroid hormones are essential for the normal functioning of many different parts of the body, low levels can cause a wide variety of symptoms.